 On your Android device

-As you scroll down, there is another option which tells the speed of your internet connection.
-Basically, it is a link to Fast.com which opens in your web browser.
+As you scroll down, there is another option that tells the speed of your internet connection.
+Basically, it is a link to Fast.com, which opens in your web browser.
 You can download the Speed Test app on your Android and iPhone as well.

 Make sure your internet bandwidth is free

-Also, make sure that other apps on your device, some idle device, or other people on your local network aren’t using bandwidth.
-Since this can result in bad streaming quality on Netflix.
+Also, make sure that other apps on your device, some idle devices, or other people on your local network aren’t using bandwidth since this can result in bad streaming quality on Netflix.